ZoydSportello/dactyl-starter-kit/content/tutorials/tutorial1.md

+---
+parent: tutorials/
+html: tutorials/1/
+category: Tutorials
+targets:
+    - en
+    - ja
+---
 # Placeholder Tutorial

-[Tutorials](tutorials.html) are step-by-step instructions for how to complete a task.
+[Tutorials](/tutorials/) are step-by-step instructions for how to complete a task.

 ## Prerequisites